George Washington University: Schools and colleges

-GWU is organized into fourteen schools and colleges, each with a different dean and organization.
+GW is organized into fourteen schools and colleges, each with a different dean and organization.
 The Columbian College of Arts and Sciences was the original academic unit of the university.
 The Medical School is the 11th oldest medical school in the nation and the first to open in the District of Columbia.
 The Law School was also the first law school in the District of Columbia.
 Each academic unit has a distinct identity within the broader university.
 The Graduate School of Political Management and the Corcoran School of the Arts and Design were organized outside of the university, later to join in 1987 and 2014, respectively.

 Columbian College of Arts and Sciences

 The Columbian College of Arts and Sciences (CCAS) is the oldest and largest college in the university.
 It was founded in 1821; at the beginning of the university's history, there was no distinction between this college and the university.
 The School of Media and Public Affairs (SMPA), and the Trachtenberg School of Public Policy and Public Administration (SPPPA) belong to this college, although they are run separately.
 The Columbian College was among the first American institutions to grant a Doctor of Philosophy (Ph.D.), in 1888.
 The Columbian College is notable for its academic diversity, and offers a wide range of majors and courses of study.
 The Columbian College contains the Trachtenberg School of Public Policy and Public Administration, the School of Media and Public Affairs, and the Corcoran School of the Arts and Design.
 The Columbian College is primarily housed in Philips Hall, Rome Hall, Smith Hall of Art, MPA Building, Monroe Hall, Hall of Government, 1922 F Street, Corcoran Hall, Bell Hall, Samson Hall, Lisner Hall, and many other places around campus.
 The college is also present on the Mount Vernon and Virginia Campuses.